957325 Molecular plant breeding

 The half-life of knowledge in the field of genetics is extremely short.
 These lectures provide a present-day account of the genome and the gene, and their handling from the viewpoint of plant breeding.
 Two fundamental areas of plant breeding profit most from the latest developments of molecular genetics:

-(1) Conventional selection.
+(1) Novel tools for plant breeding and selection.
 The research provides plant breeding with an ever increasing number of new molecular markers with ever increasing efficiency of application.
-Molecular markers from RFLPs to SNPs (Single Nucleotide Polymorphism) and their use in estimating genetic variation, in relationship studies, in genome mapping, in marker aided selection, in QTL-analysis, and in map based cloning will be described, using examples partly from our own research.
+Molecular markers from RFLPs to SNPs (Single Nucleotide Polymorphism) and their use in estimating genetic variation, in relationship studies, in genome mapping, in marker aided selection, and Genomic Selection, as well as different approaches of QTL-analysis, and gene cloning tools will be described, using examples partly from our own research.

 .